Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 ## `kmem_cache` Internal Fragmentation Issue (Bonus Item)

 `struct kmem_cache` itself is a **dynamically allocated system object**, typically occupying **a full page**, but its own size is much smaller, leading to memory waste.
-To address this, the remaining space can be used to store allocatable objects within the Slab.
+To address this, the remaining space can be used to store allocatable objects within the slab.

 To comply with the [implementation requirements](#print_kmem_cache-printing-struct-kmem_cache-information), please: